South Carleton High School: Athletics

 Its wrestling program has won the NCSSAA championship for the past several years and produces nearly a dozen OFSAA wrestlers each year.
 This has led to the coining of the term "wrestle with the best".

 The Senior Men's Rugby team was undefeated in regular season in 2007 and 2008, including a 2008 NCSSAA championship win.

 South Carleton's varsity swim team was formed during the 2010–11 season, and won two NCSSAA medals, both of which were gold, sending one swimmer to OFSAA.
 In the 2011–12 season once again one swimmer qualified for OFSAA, winning a bronze medal for SC.

 The Storm basketball team has won several city titles in its history, including the most recent visit to the NCSSAA championship in the 2008–09 season.

 The South Carleton Junior Boys' soccer team captured the 2008 NCSSAA Gold Medal after an undefeated season.

 The Senior Boys' Soccer team won the 2016 NCSSAA final and qualified for OFSAA.

 South Carleton's football team had reached the NCSSAA finals in 2006 and 2008, losing both times, and lost in the NCSSAA semi-finals in 2007.

+The South Carleton Mock trial team won the OBA OJEN city-wide tournament in 2023.